dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 > [!IMPORTANT]
 > These .NET Aspire dashboard commands are only available when running the dashboard locally.
 They are not available when running the dashboard in Azure Container Apps.

-The following example uses an extension method to add some additional commands.
+The following example uses an extension method to add a custom "Clear" command.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);